blake-regalia/spaz.js/README.md

 );
 ```

-Arrays allow nesting from the predicate (as shown above) as well as from the subject (which triggers the creation of a blanknode):
+Embedding a triple in an array allows nesting hashes in the predicate position (as shown above) to reuse the same subject; it also allows nesting hashes in the object position, which triggers the creation of a blanknode as shown here:
 ```js
 q.where(
 	['?person', 'foaf:knows', {    // this will create a blanknode